 - Application - Apply now online

 - Two letters of recommendation from supervisors, academic instructors, volunteer coordinators or other professional and/or academic relationships

 - 2-4 page personal essay including autobiographical statement, professional aspirations, accomplishments and any relevant experience working with children and adolescents

 - Official undergraduate transcripts from a regionally-accredited university (degrees in progress are acceptable) with a minimum cumulative GPA of 3.0 (GPA exemptions may be granted)

 - $65 application fee

-Please click here to review additional admission requirements for international students.
+- International students: Please review Alliant's additional admission requirements for international applicants.

 The following are not admission requirements, but they are required at different points during the program:

 - Clear TB (tuberculosis) verification prior to beginning practicum hours

 - Certificate of Clearance (fingerprinting) prior to beginning practicum hours